Rosalind Wiseman Introductions

 Wiseman has spoken to audiences throughout the United States and abroad including South by Southwest, Microsoft, UBS Bank, The Royal Society for the Arts, the Association for the Advancement of International Education, the American School Counselors Association, the Game Developers Conference, the American Association of School Administrators, at the White House many times and numerous schools, governments, organizations, and corporations.

-She is a native of Washington DC and spent most of her life there, she now lives in Boulder Colorado with her husband and sixteen and eighteen year old sons.
+She is a native of Washington DC and spent most of her life there, she now lives in Boulder Colorado with her husband and two sons.

 For the students: